Monday to Friday

 Leasing: the ideal solution for professionals?

-Despite the supply chain challenges, sales of electric vehicles have more than doubled to 6.6 million by 2021, representing almost 9% of the global automotive market.
+Despite the supply chain challenges, sales of electric vehicles have more than doubled to reach 6.6 million in 2021, representing almost 9 % of the total. global automotive market.
 The global market for electric vehicles is expected to more than quadruple by 2026.
-This trend is also confirmed for the French market, where almost half of all cars will be electric by 2040.
-An encouraging finding for the Climate Plan which aims to reduce greenhouse gas emissions.
-There are a number of ways in which companies can finance this ambitious project.
+A trend that is also confirmed for the French market, where almost half of the car fleet will be electric by 2040.
+An encouraging finding in favour of Climate Plan aimed at reducing greenhouse gas emissions.
+There are various ways for companies to finance this ambitious project.

 Source : Sesamlld

 Leasing gives SMEs access to a new car for a period of between 24 and 60 months.
-They pay a monthly rental fee and, in some cases, a deposit or downpayment when they sign the contract.
-The advantage of this type of financing for companies is that it also includes services.
-Maintenance, tires and replacement of the electric vehicle in the event of an incident are all included.
-At the end of the lease, the SME can :
+They pay a monthly rental charge and, in some cases, a deposit or first instalment when the contract is signed.
+The advantage of this type of financing for businesses is that it also includes services.
+Maintenance, tyres and even replacement of the electric vehicle in the event of an incident are all included.
+At the end of the leasing contract, the SME can :

-• Choose a new model (sign a new contract)
+- Choosing a new model (signing a new contract)

-• Buy back the vehicle (the lessor sets the sale price at below the market rate)
+- Buy the vehicle (the lessor then sets the sale price at a rate below the market price)

 When the contract is signed, the amount and number of monthly rents are set according to various criteria.
 Financial investment, which comprises the difference between the purchase cost of the electric vehicle and its residual value (the estimated resale value on the second-hand market).
-Lease termthe agreed annual mileage, lthe first rental charge, any additional services services (assistance, insurance) and a deposit.
-The latter will be refunded to the lessee at the end of the contract.
+The rental periodthe agreed annual mileage, lhe first rent increase, additional services (assistance, insurance) and a detailed security deposit.
+This will be refunded to the hirer at the end of the contract.

-For an SME, being on a long-term leasing contract means it can renew its fleet often. fleet.
-The electric vehicle landscape is evolving rapidly, 1,102,975 electric vehicles and light rechargeable hybrids are on the road in France, with 346,865 registered by 2022.
-Automakers are regularly bringing new models to market, such as Volkswagen with its new iD.3 and its iD.Buzz .
+For an SME, a long-term leasing contract means that it can renew its equipment frequently. fleet of vehicles.
+The electric vehicle landscape is evolving very rapidly, There are 1,102,975 light electric and plug-in hybrid vehicles on the road in France, including 346,865 registered in 2022.
+Manufacturers are regularly bringing new models to market, such as the Volkswagen with its new iD.3 and its iD.Buzz .

-In financial terms, the SME can reclaim VAT on its business electric vehicles.
-As the lease payments are not included in the company's operating expenses, they are tax-deductible.
+In financial terms, the SME can reclaim VAT on its business electric cars.
+As the lease payments are not included in the company's operating costs, they are tax-deductible.
 For future projects, long-term leasing also enables the company to preserve its borrowing capacity.

-A company that opts for long-term leasing to electrify its vehicle fleet benefits from additional services.
+A company that opts for full service leasing to electrify its vehicle fleet benefits from additional services.

-The assistance service (available 24/7) covers car breakdowns, accidents or theft.
-SMEs benefit from breakdown assistance or towing of their electric cars, with no mileage limits.
-Driver accommodation is covered in the event of immobilization for more than 24 hours.
+The assistance service (available 24/7) covers breakdowns, accidents or car theft.
+SMEs can benefit from breakdown assistance or towing for their electric cars, with no mileage limit.
+The driver's accommodation is covered if the vehicle is immobilised for more than 24 hours.

 A replacement electric vehicle can also be made available to company employees while they wait for their damaged car to be repaired.
-In this case, the rental company lends a model for a pre-agreed period.
+The hire company lends a model for a period agreed in advance.

-Vehicle maintenance includes technical inspections, servicing, regular repairs and labor.
+Vehicle maintenance includes technical inspections, servicing, routine repairs and labour.

 Which model of electric vehicle is right for SMEs?

 There are many considerations and decisions involved in changing or adding cars to a company's fleet.
-Which electric vehicle to choose?
-How to manage charging and payments efficiently, and how to avoid being swamped by the multitude of electric car offers on the market?
+Which electric vehicle should you choose?
+How can you manage charging and payments effectively, and how can you avoid being swamped by the multitude of electric car offers on the market?

 What is a fleet of electric vehicles?

-An electric vehicle fleet is a fleet of low-emission vehicles owned or leased by a company.
+A fleet of electric vehicles is a fleet of low-emission vehicles owned or leased by a company.
 The cars in the fleet are used to transport people or goods.
 An electric vehicle fleet produces low carbon emissions when in operation.
-Unlike traditional fleets, electric vehicle fleets rely on batteries rather than petrol or diesel to operate.
-Just as a traditional fleet vehicle needs to be refueled, an electric fleet vehicle needs to be recharged.
+Unlike traditional fleets, electric vehicle fleets rely on batteries rather than petrol or diesel to run.
+Just as a traditional fleet vehicle needs to be refuelled, an electric fleet vehicle needs to be recharged.

-Find out more : All about the electric vehicle fleet
+Find out more : Everything you need to know about the fleet of electric vehicles

-Make your energy transition now, with several new 100% electric vehicles available for leasing from Beev!
+Make your energy transition now, with a range of new 100 % electric vehicles available for leasing from Beev!

-Before embarking on this project, a vehicle audit is necessary.
-It provides a current overview of the company's vehicle fleet.
+Before embarking on this project, A car audit is necessary.
+It provides an up-to-date overview of the company's vehicle fleet.
 The company will then know whether its project is feasible and realistic.
 Here are the points to consider:

-• Evaluate the associated costs (charging infrastructure and installations).
+- Assess the associated costs (recharging infrastructure and installations).

 Putting employees first

 When an SME wants to determine which model is best suited to its fleet, the employee who will be using the electric vehicle must be the company's priority.
 The employee's ability to recharge at home, daily autonomy and the type of vehicle are essential.
-The experience must be positive for the employee driving the car.
-A dissatisfied employee can slow down the electrification of the car fleet by providing poor feedback.
+The experience must be a positive one for the employee driving the car.
+A dissatisfied employee can slow down the electrification of the car fleet by giving bad feedback.
 Conversely, a satisfied driver can spread the word and give momentum to the transition.
-As an SME, Beev advises you to identify the employees most receptive to driving an electric vehicle.
-This will enable us to assess their needs and their views on the different models on the market.
+As an SME, Beev recommends that you identify the employees most receptive to driving an electric vehicle.
+This will enable you to assess their needs and their views on the different models on the market.

-Which electric car is right for a small business?
+Which electric car is right for an SME?

 Not all professionals have the same needs.
-This is especially true when they're out and about on business.
-When it comes to fleet renewal, the choice of electric vehicle model will depend on speed and volume.
-Some cars are more suited to SMEs than others, depending on their activity.
-From electric sedans today easily exceed 400 km, such as the Tesla Model 3.
+This is especially true when they are travelling for their business.
+When it comes to renewing your car fleet, the choice of electric vehicle model will depend on speed and volume.
+Certain cars are more or less suited to an SME, depending on its activity.
+From electric saloons are now easily over 400 km long, such as the Tesla Model 3.
 But thanks to increasingly efficient cars, the question of range is secondary.
-In the past, it was one of the main concerns when companies switched to electric cars.
+In the past, it was one of the main concerns of companies when they switched to electric cars.

 Find out more : 2023 ranking of long-range electric cars

-For SME employees, owning a small electric electric city car is an ideal solution in large French-speaking cities, whatever the region.
-They often have simple journeys (to and from work).
-By recharging their company car during the day at the company 's charging station, or at home in the evening, they don't have to worry about the battery's range. battery.
-Models such as the Peugeot e-208, the Renault Zoe e-Tech or the Fiat 500e are well suited to their needs.
+For employees of SMEs, owning a small electric city car is an ideal solution in large French-speaking cities, whatever the region.
+They often make simple journeys (to and from work).
+By recharging their company car during the day on the company terminals or in the evening at home, they don't have to worry about the level of autonomy of the car. battery.
+Models such as the Peugeot e-208, the Renault Zoe e-Tech or the Fiat 500eadapt very well to their needs.

-The range ofelectric vans has expanded considerably.
-The major brands all their own.
-The Citroën e-Jumper, which is the best-seller in Francewith a range of over 300 km and a 37 kWh battery.
+The range ofelectric vans has grown considerably.
+Visit major brands now offer all their own.
+The Citroën e-Jumper, which is the bestseller in Francewith a range of over 300 km and a 37 kWh battery, is the perfect answer to the needs of these professionals.

 Sales people need electric cars with a long range.
-As well as making numerous daily journeys, they may have to travel outside their own region, or even abroad.
-Although expensive to buy, leasing is an interesting solution, for example with the reduced price of the Tesla Model 3 allowing companies to benefit from advantages such as the ecological bonus.
+As well as making numerous daily journeys, they may have to travel outside their region or even abroad.
+Although expensive to buy, leasing is an attractive solution, for example because of the reduction in the price of the car.
+Tesla Model 3 allowing companies to benefit from advantages such as the ecological bonus.

 Conclusion

-As we have seen in this article, companies that equip themselves with electric cars benefit from numerous advantages (financial incentives, cost savings).
+As we have seen in this article, companies that equip themselves with electric cars benefit from a number of advantages (financial incentives, cost savings).
 They also benefit from a better brand image.
-Long-term leasing also makes it easier for SMEs to switch to electric vehicles.
-However, you need to take all the conditions into account before committing yourself.
-Finally, to ensure the success of this ambitious project, it is essential to communicate with your staff beforehand, so as to better understand their objectives and expectations.
+Long-term leasing also enables SMEs to make the switch to electric vehicles more easily.
+However, you need to take all the conditions into account before making a commitment.
+Finally, to make a success of this ambitious project, communication with your employees beforehand is fundamental to better understanding your objectives and expectations.